dnsimple/dnsimple-support/content/articles/account-collaborator.markdown

 To have multiple users on one account, you must be [subscribed to an eligible plan](https://dnsimple.com/pricing).
 </info>

+You can [attach multiple users](articles/account-users/) to a single account, each user with individual credentials and security settings.
 When you add a user to an account, they will have full access rights to every resource attached to the account, including domains, contacts, SSL certificates, etc.

 All members will also have full-admin access to the account, including the ability to access and change billing information and account details.
 The user will retain their login credentials and two-factor authentication configuration.